 However, insurance policies can vary widely.
 Some insurance policies only cover $50 or $75 of locksmith services, for example.
 Some insurance policies only cover locksmith services in certain situations.

 For all of these reasons, it’s crucial to check your car insurance policy and verify when and how locksmith service is covered.

 You May Be Required to Pay the Locksmith Directly

 Most locksmiths prefer to get paid by the customer directly.

-If your locksmith is requesting payment, then it’s important to get a detailed invoice of the work the locksmith performs on your vehicle.
+If your locksmith is requesting payment, then it’s important to get a detailed invoice for the work the locksmith performs on your vehicle.

 You will need to submit this invoice to your insurance company to receive reimbursement.

 Most Common Reasons to Get Locked Out of a Vehicle

 Do you think you’re too smart to get locked out of your vehicle?
 That’s what every driver thinks – until they get locked out.